BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus.md

 #### Deployment

-Download the [Docker Compose template](./docker-swarm/docker-compose.yaml) into a directory of your choice, for instance `~/docker/nexus/`.
+Download the @link:[Docker Compose template](running-nexus/docker-swarm/docker-compose.yaml){ open=new } into a directory of your choice, for instance
+`~/docker/nexus/`.

-Download the [http proxy configuration](./docker-swarm/nginx.conf) to the same directory.
+Download the @link:[http proxy configuration](running-nexus/docker-swarm/nginx.conf){ open=new } to the same directory.

 #### Starting Nexus